StarMade: Gameplay

 The game has a weight-based inventory system and players are limited to the amount of items they can carry.
 Upon dying, the player will lose a portion of their credits as long as spawn protection isn't active, and players respawn at their current spawn point, which is set using a special block in-game.
-Unlike other survival games however, the player does not lose their inventory upon dying.
 Players can take damage from several factors, including ship weapons, personal weapons, and the environment.

 Starmade has a "Factions" system, where groups of NPCs or players can interact.
-Some NPC factions are present in the base game, and users can interact with them.
+NPC factions are present in the base game, and users can interact with them.
 The most commonly encountered NPC factions are traders and pirates.
 Traders primarily re-stock in-game shops, and pirates attack all other factions on sight.
 Player created factions are available in both single-player and multiplayer.
 There is a faction diplomacy system, where faction owners can engage in negotiations and communications with each other.
 Player controlled factions frequently interact with each other on multiplayer servers within Starmade in various player versus player scenarios.

 Multiplayer in StarMade is available through player-hosted servers and lets multiple players to interact and communicate with each other in a single universe.
 Players can also run their own servers on a personal computer.
-StarMade multiplayer servers are controlled by server admins, who have access to server commands, such as spawning items, or warping to players and ships.
-Server admins can also set up restrictions concerning which usernames or IP addresses – using a whitelist – are allowed to enter the server.
 Multiplayer servers offer players a wide range of activities, such as role-playing, enjoying player-created mini-games, collaborating with others, and waging faction warfare.